 As the user performs sign-in, it reaches out to Azure DRS with the join request.

 At this time, Azure DRS will fail to find a match.
-But since this is a user-driven flow, Azure DRS will create a new device object to continue the join.
+However, Azure DRS will create a new device object to continue the join since this is a user-driven flow.

-The device provisioning will continue with ESP taking over, and there will be a restart post-ESP 2nd stage – Device setup.
+Device provisioning will continue with ESP taking over, and there will be a restart post-ESP 2nd stage—Device setup.

 For Self-Deploy and WhiteGlove, deleting the associated Azure AD object will fail device provisioning.
 This is a security mechanism implemented in Azure DRS for non-user-based device provisioning.